uva-cs/dsa2/docs/syllabus.md

 Tell us!
 Put it in a comment in your code or asssignment.

+#### Understand what you submit

+Your understanding is the primary deliverable of our assignments, not the code itself.
+As such, we may ask you to explain aspects of a solution you turn in, and may dock points if it appears you simply copied someone else's ideas (or just guessed a lot of things until one worked) without understanding them.

+### Programming Assignments

-### Programming Assignments: Collaboration and Outside Sources
+#### Collaboration and Outside Sources

 You may discuss the problem and the overall strategy with up to 4 other students, but you **must** list those people in your submission under collaborators.
-You may **not** share code, look at others' code, or help others debug their code.
+You may **not** share code, post your code publicly online, look at others' code, or help others debug their code.
 You must write your own code.
 Not just type it (though you need to do that too): **compose it yourself**, as your own original work.
 Please read the sections following this one for more details and clarifications.

 Do not seek published or online solutions for any assignments.
-If you use any published or
-(which may not include solutions) when completing this assignment, you must cite them by giving a complete citation of each source as a comment at the top of your the program file you submit.
+If you use any published or (which may not include solutions) when completing this assignment, you must cite them by giving a complete citation of each source as a comment at the top of your the program file you submit.
 Do not submit a solution that you are unable to explain orally to a member of the course staff.
 Failure to cite a source is a serious violation of academic integrity and may result in a grade penalty (perhaps a severe one).

-The sections that follow provide more detail about these rules for PAs and PSs.

-#### Write your own code

 You must write your own code.
 Not just type it (though you need to do that too): **compose it yourself**, as your own original work.

-We ask you to program to help you learn the content covered in the programming assignment and to help you demonstrate to us your knowledge.
-This is *unlike* industry, where you program to create a product.
-Because it is your mind we are looking to help develop and measure, it is your mind that must do all the work.
-Working with others is *not* OK.

-Our TAs have been trained to provide help that does not undermine the primary purpose of helping you learn.
-Other people (tutors, fellow students, etc) have not.
-As such, you should not give help to your peers nor accept help from others besides course staff.

-#### Understand what you submit

-Your understanding is the primary deliverable of our assignments, not the code itself.
-As such, we may ask you to explain aspects of a solution you turn in, and may dock points if it appears you simply copied someone else's ideas (or just guessed a lot of things until one worked) without understanding them.

-#### Do NOT share your code

-You should not share any code from an individual assignment.
-That means you should not push it to GitHub (or any other site), send a copy to a friend who "just needs help with the last part," turning your screen to your neighbor, coding up solutions together, etc.  We know that sometimes you have good intentions--and we've seen it before--but it may not always go the way you think, so please do NOT share your code with anyone.
+#### Generative AI Usage

+The PAs are intended to help you practice and learn the content, so you are **not** allowed to use generative AI to write the code.
+Why?
+The process of problem solving and programming will help you build mental models and strategies for solving problems.
+Could generative AI write this code for you?
+Yes!
+But then you're missing out on gaining the experience and knowledge gain of trying it yourself -- you can't replace that with AI.
+So you may **NOT** use AI to write these for you.

+You may use generative AI to look up a ***SMALL*** snippet of code, such as how to use a particular function.
+That snippet of code can be no more than two lines in length.

+That being said, the material in this course is the primary content used in job interviews.
+If you just use generative AI, then you are not going to learn the material, which will tank you in your interviews.
+There is a reason that companies fly you out to their location for a full day interview – it's to see what you really know.
+And they are not going to let you use generative AI during those interviews.

+You must write your own code.
+Not just type it (though you need to do that too): **compose it yourself**, as your own original work.

+You must cite all generative AI uses, such as code snippet generation, as described [below](#citing-generative-ai-use).

+### Problem Sets

-### Problem Sets: Collaboration and Outside Sources
+#### Collaboration and Outside Sources

 On Problem Sets you are allowed (and encouraged) to collaborate with up to 4 other students, but all work submitted must be your own **independently** written solution.
 List the computing ids of all of your collaborators in the __collabs__ command at the top of the .tex file you submit.